BertyBasset/SynthCustomControls/README.md

     <custom:Knob.NumPositions>5</custom:Knob.NumPositions>
 </custom:Knob>
 ```
-If you change the 5 to any other valid non-null value, the NumPositions will change.
+If you change the 5 to any other valid non-null value, the stter of `NumPositions` get called and the value will change.
 But what if we want to set it back to null.
-There are two way.
-The simplest which works for both attribute and sub-element notation is to simply remove the attribute or sub-element.
+There are two ways.
+The simplest which works for both attribute and sub-element notation is to simply remove the attribute or sub-element altogether.
 ```
 <custom:Knob></custom:Knob>
 <custom:Knob>

 </custom:Knob>
 ```
-The second method only works for attribute notation, the {x:Null} placeholder can be used.
+The second method only works for attribute notation - the {x:Null} placeholder can be used.
 This will pass a null to the property's setter.
 This trick does not work with the sub-element notation.
 ```
 <custom:Knob NumPositions="{x:Null}"></custom:Knob>
 ```